 Take a Transparent Approach

-Gen Z is characterized by its desire for corporate responsibility and social inclusiveness.
+Gen Z prioritizes corporate responsibility and values social inclusiveness.
 Branding that embraces love, diversity, respect, and positivity are more likely to get their attention.
 Advertisements that feature a range of ethnicities, body shapes, and sizes are more likely to resonate with Gen Zers, since it’s a closer reflection of the reality they’re living in.

 Make Social Work